 Correspondence / Communications

-If you make your booking through a travel agent, all communications between you and Hurtigruten must be via that agent.
-If you book your cruise directly with us, all correspondence will be sent to the Lead Passenger on the reservation.
+If you make your booking through a travel agent, all communication between you and Hurtigruten must be via that agent.
+If you book your holiday direct with us, all correspondence will be sent to the Lead Passenger.
 Please quote your booking reference number in all communications.
-When you or your agent first contact us, we will conﬁrm your travel arrangements at the earliest opportunity and advise you regarding current flight times and prices, including any applicable supplements or extras, etc. An invoice will be sent to confirm your arrangements.
-If you are traveling with friends and would each like to receive separate documents, please advise us at the time of booking.
-Travel documents are generally sent approximately 3–4 weeks prior to departure.
+When you or your agent first contact us, we will usually conﬁrm your holiday at the earliest opportunity and advise current flight times and prices, including any applicable supplements or extras, etc. For high season dates, when demand is greater, or if you book within eight weeks of departure, we may have to request your cabin, flight or hotel space and it may take slightly longer to conﬁrm your holiday.
+An invoice will be sent to confirm your arrangements.
+If you are travelling with friends but would each like to receive separate documents, please advise us at the time of booking.
+Travel documents are generally sent approximately 7–14 days prior to departure.

 Changes to Itinerary & Excursions